Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Properties of moving striped patterns

-Equation~\eqref{eq:zero_Psi} describes a standard two-component BEC mixture with uniform density $\bar{n}$ and spin imbalance $\langle \sigma_z \rangle / N = \px$.
-This becomes even more evident when considering the full order parameter in the laboratory frame, given by $\me^{-\mi \mu t / \hbar} \Psi_0^{(0)}(\vec{r} - \vec{v} t)$ [see Eq.~\eqref{eq:soc_gp_trav}], and performing the space-dependent spin rotation $\exp(- \mi k_R \sigma_z x)$.
+Equation~\eqref{eq:zero_Psi} describes a standard two-component BEC mixture with uniform particle density $\bar{n}$ and bare spin imbalance $\bar{s}_z^{(0)} / \bar{n} = \px$ (note that dressed spins reduce to their bare counterparts when $\Omega_R = 0$).
+This becomes even more evident when considering the full order parameter, given by $\me^{- \mi \mu t / \hbar} \Psi_0^{(0)}(x - v t)$ [see Eq.~\eqref{eq:soc_gp_trav}], and performing the space-dependent spin rotation $\exp(- \mi k_R \sigma_z x)$.
 This procedure transforms the order parameter into the canonical space-independent form\footnote{Applying the unitary transformation $\exp(- \mi k_R \sigma_z x)$ to the single-particle Hamiltonian~\eqref{eq:soc_ham} with $\Omega_R = \delta_R = 0$ reduces it to the standard kinetic energy $\vec{p}^2 / 2 m$.
 Consequently, Eq.~\eqref{eq:soc_td_gp} becomes the Gross-Pitaevskii equation for a two-component BEC without spin-orbit coupling, and its uniform solutions take the form in Eq.~\eqref{eq:zero_Psi_mix}.}